ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 If C and RS successfully complete the EDHOC protocol and the validations of authentication credentials, they are mutually authenticated and derive the OSCORE Security Context as per {{Section A.1 of RFC9528}}.

 {{protocol-overview}} outlines an example of the message flow.
-A more detailed description of an optimized message flow is shown in {{example-with-optimization}}.
+A more detailed description of the message flow is shown in {{example-without-optimization}}.

 From then on, C effectively gains authorized and secure access to protected resources on RS with the established OSCORE Security Context, for as long as there is a valid access token.
 The OSCORE Security Context is discarded when an access token (whether the same or a different one) is used to successfully derive a new OSCORE Security Context for C.